Adellica/chicken-mobile/README.md

 Try rebuilding chicken-home where you specify CHICKEN_HOME like shown above.
 This should automatically store your provided value in .chicken-home.mk for future use.

+### error while loading shared libraries: libz.so.1

+If you see `../as: error while loading shared libraries: libz.so.1`, it could be because the prebuilt `as` binary in the Android toolchain is linked against the 32-bit version of `libz`.
+You can chase these kind of problems with:

+    $ ldd <ndk>/toolchains/arm-linux-androideabi-4.4.3/prebuilt/linux-x86/bin/arm-linux-androideabi-as
+    libz.so.1 => not found

+Try the equivalent of `sudo pacman -S lib32-zlib` for your distro.

 ## Todos

 We're early in development!
 Stay tuned for a more convenient tool: